Form a Series LLC in Illinois

 Step 4: Draft an Illinois series LLC operating agreement

 Create an operating agreement to govern your series LLC.
 The operating agreement is an essential tool for a series LLC; this document acts like a constitution for your LLC.
+(For more information, please see our operating agreement definition page.)
 It governs how your LLC is run, including management structure, ownership, how profits will be distributed, how membership can change, and more.

 As a series LLC, your operating agreement is also essential for defining the parent LLC and how new series can be created.
 The agreement should clearly delineate the assets, rights, and divisions for each series.
 It should also describe the overhead governance of the parent LLC.
 If you’re feeling overwhelmed, our guided operating agreement template can help you get started easily.